jeremiahalex/project-3-starter/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project 3: Localsquare

-My group is developing an online business directory and networking platform to help small scale local businesses / individuals, to solve the problem of a lack in popularity to the general public by creating a community to foster collaboration between small scale businesses.
+My group is developing an *online business directory and networking platform* to help *small scale local businesses or individuals*, to solve the problem of a lack in popularity to the general public by creating a community to foster collaboration between small scale businesses.

+**Problem Statement**

+- There is a lack in popularity of small scale local businesses or individuals.
+- These business owners have difficulty advertising or reaching out to the general public.

+**Proposed Solution**

+- Our site aims to create a community of small scale local businesses or individuals so that they are able to collaborate to come up with business strategies instead of competing among themselves or working alone.
-Our site also aims to feature products which are not commonly found which differentiates us from other e-commerce sites. eg. an individual specialize in making christmas related handicraft can choose to partner with a neighbourhood cake shop selling christmas log cakes during the christmas festive season through the site we are building
+- Our site also aims to feature products which are not commonly found which differentiates us from other e-commerce sites.
+- For example, an individual specialize in making Christmas related handicraft can choose to partner with a neighbourhood cake shop selling Christmas log cakes during the Christmas festive season through the site we are building.

 ## Live version